-If your installation has one or more of the TSO Program Products or PL/I compilers, it will provide you with documentation that explains how to use them.
+If your installation has one or more of the TSO Program Products, it will provide you with documentation that explains how to use them.
 This section explains how to use the programs normally available under the operating system.
 The following paragraphs describe how you can:

-Create a program Compile your program Link edit a compiled program Execute a program Load a program Process background jobs
+Create a program

+Compile your program

+Link edit a compiled program

+Execute a program

+Load a program

+Process background jobs